Giv'at Ze'ev: Location

 It is located just off Highway 443, affording easy access to both Jerusalem and the Tel Aviv area.
 It is connected to Jerusalem by Egged Ta'avura bus routes 131, 132, 133, 134 and to Tel Aviv by Egged bus number 471.

 The loop circling Giv'at Ze'ev effectively annexes over 18 square miles of Palestinian land.
 The town is patrolled by Mishmeret Ha'gvul and a local security force, and is secured by a security fence.
 Plans are underway to set a guard post near the entrance to route 443 (currently, the road is closed off by a security fence).

 Religious life

 The religious population in mixed and includes Chardal, Dati Leumi, Charedi and Secular.
 There are about 20 orthodox synagogues in the town, with more expected to be built as the community expands.

 Giv'at Ze'ev is the center of the Karlin-Stolin Chasidim and one of the town's most notable residents is the Stoliner Rebbe Boruch Yaakov Meir Shochet.
 There is also a Chabad Lubavitch community there as well.

 Ramat Givat Zeev

 Ramat Givat Zeev is a new section that was being developed in 2013.
 The 400 housing units include both single-family houses and multi-family apartment buildings.
 The development is being marketed towards English-speaking religious Jews making Aliyah to Israel.

+Voting Patterns

+In the 2022 election, 87 percent of voters in Giv'at Ze'ev voted for the parties of the right-wing coalition led by Benjamin Netanyahu, while 11 percent voted for the parties of the center-left coalition led by Yair Lapid and 0.02 percent voted for the Arab parties.
+45 percent of voters voted for the Haredi parties Shas or UTJ.